jaywong281096/Red-Badger/README.md

 happy to provide it, as I feel this may not fully display my capability in programming and I am eager to proceed to the next stage of this process.

-To run this program simply use command line to compile and pass in the arguments For example:
+To run this program simply use command line to compile and pass in the arguments.

-Sample Input
-5 3

-1 1 E

-RFRFRFRF

-3 2 N

-FRRFLLFFRRFLL

-0 3 W

-LLFFFLFLFL
+For example:

-Would look like : java Main 53 11E RFRFRFRF 32N FRRFLLFFRRFLL 03W LLFFFLFLFL
+java Main 53 11E RFRFRFRF 32N FRRFLLFFRRFLL 03W LLFFFLFLFL

 The next steps I would take if given more time would to provide a GUI for easier use, so that it would be much easier to pass in the arguments.
 Could also provide a visualisation of the grid and robot movements.